goblincoln/k8-guide/manifests/README.md

 - While ingresses have many capabilities, we primarily use it to give services externally-reachable URLs with domain names, and enforce HTTP/HTTPS protocols using TLS certificates.
 - Serve different applications at different endpoints/paths
 - Using one ingress file, you can enable HTTP/HTTPS entry into multiple different applications.
+- You do not need an ingress for something like PostgreSQL.

 Route two apps based on path:
 ```
+apiVersion: networking.k8s.io/v1
+kind: Ingress
 metadata:
   name: dev-ingress
   annotations: